Punktum-dk/epp-service-specification/README.md

 I accordance with [RFC 5910][RFC5910].
 We support DS only and not DNSKEY.
 In addition the maximum signature lifetime (`secDNS:maxSigLife`) is disregarded.
 See [section 3.3](http://tools.ietf.org/html/rfc5910#section-3.3) in the referenced RFC.

 DK Hostmaster specifies rules ownership of DNSSEC keys.
-If you provide DNSSEC keys a part of registration, the keys are associated with the registrant as owner.
-If you want to specify another owner, please specify the `tech` or `keyholder` role (see: Role Mapping under: [create domain](#create-domain) command).
+If you provide DNSSEC keys a part of registration ([create domain](#create-domain)) or using [update domain](#update-domain), the keys are associated with the NSA as owner.

 Not all algorithms are supported, please refer to the [DK Hostmaster Name Service specification][dkhm-name-service-specification] for a complete list of supported algorithms.

+When adding DSRECORDS for a domain name using [create domain](#create-domain) or [update domain](#update-domain), the status is by default active and the DSRECORDS will be published.
+The DNSSEC status feature for the domain name can prohibit the publication, this feature is available only to the registrant for the specific domain and act as a kill switch for use by the registrant in case of issues with DNSSEC.

 Availability of DNSSEC information and status is currently limited to public available data.